yousiftouma/cygni-talent-deploy/readme.md

    -rw------- 1 <USERNAME> <USERGROUP>  396 Mar 26 12:00 authorized_keys
    ```

-   which means it is owned by <USERNAME> and only <USERNAME> can read or write the file.
+   <USERNAME> and <USERGROUP> are be owners and only <USERNAME> can read or write the file.

+1. Exit the SSH session.

-1. Log out from the root account and log in as the new user from your local machine.
+1. On your local machine, log in as the new user from your local machine.

    If you can not log in, try to find out what is going wrong.